frc1675/brownbook/contributing/github-guide.md

 You can't cause any (permanent) damage, or any damage to the main brownbook, so feel free to experiment.

 #### Preview your changes
-Brownbook uses GitHub pages that are generated from Markdown, but you can preview your files to see how Markdown is formatting them.
+Brownbook uses GitHub Pages that are generated from Markdown, but you can preview your files to see how Markdown is formatting them.
 Click this icon near the top of the editor to see a Markdown preview pane.

 ![Markdown preview](./images/md-preview.PNG)

 #### Stage changes, commit, and push
 Once you are happy with some changes they need to be moved into your brownbook repository.

 First, the changes need to be **staged**.
-This is you signifying that you want the changed to be added to your repository.
+This is you signifying that you want the changes to be added to your repository.
 Click the Source Control icon on the left side bar (4th from the top) and the file explorer will go away and show you source control operations.

 ![Stage changes](./images/stage-changes.PNG)